victorfsf/guri/README.md

 ## Font & Colors

-To get the same font and colors used on the screenshot, use the following configurations:
+To get the same font and colors used on the screenshot, use the configurations described bellow.
+*PS: This theme also looks pretty good with the [Nord](https://github.com/arcticicestudio/nord) palette!*

 #### Font: